rhitabratakarar/periodic-command-executer/README.md

 ## Description

-Project that will execute a list of commands periodically from a file. (defaults to: Every 2 hours.)
+Project that will execute a list of commands periodically from a file. (defaults to: Every 30 minutes.)

 ## Installation

 1. Clone the repo
-2. Change the paths inside `periodic-command-executer.service` and `commands-executor.sh` to your respective `$HOME` path.
+2. Change the paths inside `periodic-command-executor.service` and `commands-executor.sh` to your respective `$HOME` path.
 (Note: Do not put `$HOME`, instead put the value of the `$HOME`).
 3. Execute the command: `sudo bash initialize.sh`

 ## Usage